stefanoschmidt1995/MLGW/ReadME.md

 The model outputs the waveform when given the two BHs masses and spins.
 It implements also the dependence of the waveform on the spherical harmonics.

 Version 1 outputs only the 22 dominant mode.
 The model is presented in this [paper](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.103.043020) (also online as [arXiv:2011.01958](https://arxiv.org/abs/2011.01958) ), where we present its details, we assess its accuracy and we employ it for analysing the whole GWTC-1, the first catalog of GW transients.
 Version 2 and 3 are suited to deal with an arbitrary numbers of modes and at the same time they keeps full compatibility with the previous version interface.
 Version 2 make use of the usual MoE regression, while version 3 implements a neural network regression.
+Version 3 is presented in this [paper](https://arxiv.org/abs/2402.06587).

 To generate a WF:
 ```Python